steebchen/specs/process/engineering-process.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Notes

-## Prerequisite
+### Prerequisite

+- Work by default lives on GitHub
-triaged - only those are considered ready
+- Externally created issues should be fully triaged - only those are considered ready

+### Process

+- `process/candidate` nomination
+- Planning Meeting => Put into Milestone
+- Work happens
+- additional work is added to milestone
+- Release notes are written based on all close issues and PRs of a sprint
+- Retrospective Meeting => `process/next-milestone`

+### Admin

+- PM overview: GitHub project board

+### Interface with Product

+- Participate on content creation in `prisma/specs`
+- Pull information from `prisma/specs` repository
+- Push questions or tasks to `primsa/specs` issues to unblock own work

+---

 ## Candidate Nomination